amnn/typed-geomlab-report/report.md

 \section{Ad-hoc Algebraic Data-types}\label{sec:adhoc-adts}

 Often it is useful to "couple" data together.
-In many existing statically typed functional programming languages this is achieved by defining a new named data type, but a common technique in \textit{Geomlab} is to use \textit{lists}.
+In many existing statically typed functional programming languages this is achieved by defining a new named data type, but a common technique in \textit{GeomLab} is to use \textit{lists}.
 For instance, to fully describe a rectangle requires two numbers:

 ```
 define area([width, height]) = width * height;